 “I’m always working to continue expanding our product line and to introduce new items and flavors,” says Jesus Jr. “It’s always a pleasure seeing the smiles of our regular customers, as well as new ones, and being able to chat and provide suggestions.”

 The Gonzalez family announced the opening of their second location (69 Avenue & 104 Street) in 2015 to provide more access to their unique products.
 Today, many traditional ingredients and foods from all over Latin America fill the shelves of the family-owned store.
 Paraiso Tropical remains a central hub for Latin Americans in Edmonton.

 Jesus Jr. reflects on Paraiso Tropical’s early days.

 “Growing up with the business, it was challenging having our parents work all day, seven days a week, and yet still expect them to be available outside work.
-I laugh to think how, many times growing up, my siblings and I hated being presented the choice of spending our weekends helping at home or at Paraiso.
+All of my siblings had to do our part in the family business, working after school and weekends.

 Now our Paraiso family has now grown outside of my nuclear family, but they are still very much my family.
 We have been through thick and thin, many of my key people have the same history as my parents.
 So I'm proud of their success in and out of work.
 Like a family we have our ups and downs but we take care of each other and that is very fulfilling.

 “With the success of our business, I don't get to be in the frontlines anymore as I used to be, I enjoyed that a lot, talking to my customers, especially the ones I grew up with.
 I never take for granted the support of our loyal customers that carry our business forward.”